ICanBoogie/Routing/README.md

 A route definition is an array, which may be created with the following keys:

 - `RouteDefinition::PATTERN`: The pattern of the URL.
-- `RouteDefinition::CONTROLLER`: The controller class and optional action, or a callable.
+- `RouteDefinition::CONTROLLER`: The controller class or a callable.
+- `RouteDefinition::ACTION`: An optional action of the controller.
 - `RouteDefinition::ID`: The identifier of the route.
 - `RouteDefinition::VIA`: If the route needs to respond to one or more HTTP methods, e.g.
 `Request::METHOD_GET` or `[ Request::METHOD_PUT, Request::METHOD_PATCH ]`.